MCCTeam/MCCTeam.github.io/docs/guide/usage.md

 ## Command-line usage

-**Minecraft Console Client** has a plethera of useful command line parameters, here you can learn about them.
+**Minecraft Console Client** has a plethora of useful command line parameters, here you can learn about them.

 ### For people not familiar with the command line

 For people who are not familiar with the usage of programs in the command line (terminal emulators), here we will explain what every single thing means, if you're already experienced you can skip this.

-In command line (terminal emulators) you can run programs by specifying their name and hitting enter, usually programs have additional way of being configured, started or provided some additional data in a different maner, this is achieved by using command line parameters.
+In command line (terminal emulators) you can run programs by specifying their name and hitting enter, usually programs have additional way of being configured, started or provided some additional data in a different manner, this is achieved by using command line parameters.

 Command line parameters are written after the name of the program, they're spearated by space and they can have few different formats, examples: